 A study was conducted by Mittlefehldt and Herrin (2010) pertaining to the degree of magmatic fractionation of main-group pallasites, including anomalous members.
 They examined the Mn/Mg ratios of these pallasites and determined that there was no correlation between magmatic fractionation and metal composition.
 This realization was inconsistent with a coremantle boundary origin of the olivine on a single parent asteroid.
 In a comparison of elemental abundances to the Mn/Mg ratios of the various pallasites, they found that the olivine was not formed through accumulation processes, but instead was formed as a residue of a high degree igneous melt.

 The pallasite thermal history reflects a slow cooling rate of a few degrees per million years, exhibited in the FeNi-metal component over the temperature interval of ~700°C to ~500°C, the interval over which the Thomson (Widmanstätten) structure is formed (Lavrentjeva, 2009).
 This slow cooling rate is in contrast to the much more rapid cooling rate of a few degrees per year reflected in the olivine component at high temperature conditions of ~1100°C. The olivine diffusion gradients and other thermal history details are more consistent with an impact-generated mixture of core and mantle materials than a coremantle boundary origin.
-Anomalous metal and silicate compositions measured in some pallasites may reflect solidliquid metal mixing on a single main-group pallasite parent body consistent with common O-isotopic compositions on each.
+Anomalous metal and silicate compositions measured in some pallasites might reflect solidliquid metal mixing on a single main-group pallasite parent body consistent with common O-isotopic compositions on each.
 Radiometric dating indicates that such an impact occurred <10 m.y. after chondrule formation.

 A novel hypothesis addressing pallasite formation was proposed by Asphaug et al. (2006), and was adapted by Danielson et al. (2009) to account for the wide variety of metal-silicate textures and bulk compositions observed in pallasites.
 They assert that pallasite diversity may be attributed to their formation on a chain of objects that was produced as a result of a grazing collision between partially molten Moon- to Mars-sized planetary embryos.
 These may be represented by multiple disparate pallasite groups such as (i) Brenham, (ii) Imilac, (iii) Fukang, and (iv) Seymchan (Johnson et al., 2010).
 Uniquely similar volatile element depletions that exist between the pallasites and the HED meteorites suggest a possible association between these different planetary bodies.
 These facts prompt speculation that these two planetesimals, while in their embryonic stages early in Solar System history, experienced a mutual grazing collision.